Taproot/authentication/README.md

 * `indieauth.cookielifetime`: the lifetime, in seconds, for indieauth remember-me cookies to last.
 Defaults to 60 days.
 * `indieauth.loginredirecturl`: if no “next” POST parameter is given on login attempts, redirect to this URL.
 If unset, redirects to `$request->getHttpHost()`
 * `indieauth.clientid`: the string to use to identify this indieauth app.
 If unset, defaults to `$request->getHttpHost()`
+* `indieauth.securecookie`: bool, whether or not to set the auth process and token cookies to HTTPS-only.
+Defaults to true, turn off only for development.

 ### Taproot\Authentication\server()